ronanchilvers/solo-d6/Scenes/3 - Enquiries begin....md

 [[Okan]] nodded enthusiastically - "Yes I understand completely.
 Closed - of course.
 I was just wondering if a generous patron such as myself might be able gain entrance for... shall we say two dragons each to the good cause of you choice?"

+> [!warning] Test needed
+> Should have tested to convince the bouncers

 The bouncer looks down at him, his face impassive.
 Then he says

 "Make it three."